isomerpages/pmo-csf/_our-work/networks.md

 We also have two CSF Fellows:
 * **Dr Aaron Maniam,** Fellow of Practice and Director of Digital Transformation Education, University of Oxford’s Blavatnik School of Government
 * **Prof Vaughn Tan,** Assistant Professor in Strategy and Entrepreneurship, University College London's School of Management

-#### **Senior Researchers**

-Initiated in 2015, the Senior Researchers Programme engages PhD students from local universities for specific research projects.
-Examples of work previously undertaken by Senior Researchers include the implementation and analysis of ethnographic interviews to augment strategic planning.

-In addition to tapping on local research expertise, the Senior Researchers Programme aims to provide opportunities to network with local academic institutions and lay a foundation for wider collaborations grounded in mutual research interests.